Olive Leaf Extract: Benefits & Side Effects Of This Mediterranean-Diet-Approved Ingredient

 So what is olive leaf extract?

-The most potent active compound in olive leaf extract is oleuropein, but the extract also contains the bioflavonoids rutin, luteolin, and hesperidin, which work synergistically with oleuropein to enhance its natural activity.
+The most potent active compound in olive leaf extract is oleuropein, but the extract also contains high levels of phenolic and flavonoid compounds (such as luteolin, apigenin, rutin, hydroxytyrosol, verbascoside, and ligstroside)2, which work synergistically with oleuropein to enhance its natural activity.

 In addition to major metabolic and cardiovascular perks, taking olive leaf extract has also been shown to provide antiviral, anticancer, and neuroprotective benefits.
-"Its bioactive compounds are not only antioxidant and anti-inflammatory, but they can lower blood pressure, improve blood glucose levels, reduce cholesterol levels, and improve lipid ratios," says Ruhoy.
-"These actions are powerfully cardioprotective and can reduce risk of diabetes, hypertension, heart attack, and stroke."
+"Its bioactive compounds are not only antioxidant and anti-inflammatory, but they can lower blood pressure, improve blood glucose levels, reduce cholesterol levels, and improve lipid ratios," says integrative neurologist Ilene Ruhoy, M.D., Ph.D.
+"These actions are powerfully cardioprotective and can reduce the risk of diabetes, hypertension, heart attack, and stroke."

 Here's a rundown of the most promising ways an oleuropein-rich olive leaf extract supplement may affect your health: